tubbo/bowery/README.md

 - Makes use of the powerful [Bower][bower] package manager to download and update asset packages.
 - Hooks into [Sprockets][sprockets] tasks for precompilation to provide seamless asset fetching in production.
-You never need to check your `vendor/assets/components` directory into the repo ever again!

 ## Installation